 Good Chop is a meat and seafood delivery service in the US.
 The company describes their products as “high quality,” “responsibly raised” and “responsibly sourced.”

-But is Good Chop healthier than regular grocery store meat and seafood, or are these just marketing claims?
+But is Good Chop healthier than regular grocery store meat and seafood?
 Do their products contain any unhealthy additives?
 How does it compare to ButcherBox in terms of price and quality?
-And how do real users rate the product experience and taste of Good Chop meals?
+And what was our honest experience trying Good Chop?

 In this article we’ll answer all of these questions and more as we analyze the ingredients and sourcing in Good Chop products to give our take on whether or not they’re healthy.